SHA65536/TimezoneBot/README.md

 # TimezoneBot
-A discord bot for converting timezones
+A discord bot for converting timezones in messages